Xilinx/finn/.github/ISSUE_TEMPLATE/feature_request.md

 Please add a brief and concise description of what you would like to happen in FINN in the future.

 ### Motivation
-Please tell us why this feature is important to FINN.
+Please tell us why this feature is important to the FINN community.

 ### Parts of FINN affected
 Please describe which parts of FINN would be affected by this feature.